Legal Writing, Research & Analysis; Professional Responsibility; Legal Communication & Process; Wills, Trusts, & Estates

-Professor Loudenslager has taught at Atlanta’s John Marshall Law School since 2015 and previously at Appalachian School of Law and University of Dayton School of Law.
+Professor Loudenslager has taught at Atlanta’s John Marshall Law School since 2015 and previously at the Appalachian School of Law and the University of Dayton School of Law.

 Admitted to Practice

 What We Can Learn about the Art of Persuasion from Candidate Abraham Lincoln: A Rhetorical Analysis of

 the Three Speeches that Propelled Lincoln into the Presidency, 64 Mercer L. Rev. 521 (2013).

 Why Shouldn’t Attorneys be Allowed to View Metadata?: A Proposal for Allowing Attorneys to View Metadata as Long as Extraordinary Measures Are Not Taken to Do So and Opposing Counsel is Contacted Upon Discovery of Sensitive Information, 15 J. Tech.
 L. & Pol’y (University of Florida College of Law) 159 (2010).